MoonPoet/xaprb-src/content/blog/2014/ultima-online-sharding.md

 "Oh," I said.
 "Well, that's basically the last game I've ever played.
 But please go on."

-> Ultima Online was early in the Internet age -- late nineties, I think.
+> Ultima Online was early in the Internet age---late nineties, I think.
 They
 > knew they were going to have a lot more traffic than they could handle with
 > one server, no matter how big it was.
 The only solution that presented itself
 > was to run lots of small instances of the game.
 But that would impact the game
 > play itself.
 What to do?
 >
 > The answer was to work it into the storyline of the game itself.
 The world in
 > the game was said to have been broken into shards.
-Not the database -- the
+Not the database---the
 > world itself.
 That was part and parcel of the game.
 Some gemstone had been
 > broken into shards and reality was broken along with it.